 By now most of you have heard about MailChimp as it is one of the world’s leading email and newsletter service provider.
-Do you know that you can implement on your WordPress website?
+Do you know that you can implement it easily on your WordPress website?
 Knowing how to use MailChimp to build your email list is one of the best ways to attract more traffic to your website.

-It seems to be a must-have skill for the most bloggers and website owners.
-In the text below, we will teach you how to use MailChimp WordPress plugin to do exactly that and much more.
+It seems to be a must-have skill for most bloggers and website owners.
+In the text below, we will teach you how to use the MailChimp WordPress plugin to do exactly that and much more.

 Are email lists that necessary for my website?

 Sending updates when you publish a new blog post or newsletters to your subscribers is the best way to build credibility and traffic to your website.
 Unfortunately, creating an email list is not something that is done overnight, and it depends on many factors, but mainly on the quality of your content.